Italy lets migrants off stranded boat as deal reached - AFP

 A warning to Italy

-The Diciotti standoff was the latest in a string of incidents involving Italy's recently-installed populist government, which has vowed to stop taking in migrants rescued off Libya.
+The Diciotti standoff was the latest in a string of incidents involving Italy's recently-installed populist government, which has increasingly refused to take in boats carrying migrants rescued off Libya, prompting sharp divisions across the EU.

-On Friday, Rome threatened to pull its EU funding unless other states agreed to take some of the Diciotti migrants.
+On Friday, Rome threatened to pull funding for the EU unless it agreed to take in some of those on board the Diciotti.

-But Avramopoulos warned Italy would end up "shooting itself in the foot" by its ongoing attacks on the EU.
+But Avramopoulos warned that Italy would end up "shooting itself in the foot" by its ongoing attacks over the bloc's policies on migrants.

+"The Commission has clearly said 'no' to threats, that they are unacceptable.
+All governments are required to respect their obligations regarding membership in the EU," Avramopoulos said.

+And he stressed the need for a clear policy on how to handle any future incidents involving migrants rescued at sea.

 "We cannot move ahead with ad hoc solutions for each boat.
-The migration phenomenon is not going to stop overnight so we need to manage it together as one European family."
+The migration phenomenon is not going to stop overnight so we need to manage it together as one European family," he said.

-Italy's economy minister Luigi Di Maio, however, remained defiant, saying Rome would be within its rights to hold back its annual EU budgetary contributions.

-"If their system of solidarity works like that, we will not give another euro to the EU," he said in a televised interview.

 'Once we were Eritreans'

-Writing on Twitter late Saturday, Albania's Foreign Minister Ditmir Bushati said Tirana was "ready to help", recalling how Italy accepted thousands who fled Albania by sea after the fall of communism in the early 1990s.
+On Saturday, Albania's Foreign Minister Ditmir Bushati sent a message to his Italian counterpart Enzo Moavero Milanesi which was published on Twitter, saying Tirana was "ready to help".

-"We cannot replace Europe but we are always here, on the other side of a sea where once we were the Eritreans suffering for days and nights in the middle of the sea, waiting for Europe to wake up," he said.
+"We cannot replace Europe but we are always here, on the other side of a sea where once we were the Eritreans suffering for days and nights in the middle of the sea, waiting for Europe to wake up," Bushati wrote.

+After the fall of communism in early 1990s, Italy accepted thousands of people who fled Albania by sea, with Tirana keen to return the favour.

-"Yesterday, Italy saved us, today we are ready to give a hand."
+"Yesterday, Italy saved us, today we are ready to give a hand," the minister said.

-And Ireland's Foreign Minister Simon Coveney tweeted that Ireland would "accept 20-25 migrants from the Diciotti".

-"European solidarity is important + this is the right thing to do.
-Work continues (with) EU partners on more sustainable solutions."

 Race to the bottom

-Migration is a hot-button issue in Italy, where hundreds of thousands of people have arrived since 2013.
+Migration is a hot-button issue in Italy, where hundreds of thousands of people have arrived since 2013, fleeing war, persecution and poverty in the Middle East, Africa and Asia.

 Under EU rules people must seek asylum in their country of arrival, but Rome has recently moved to block boats from docking at its ports.